The Electronic Circuit Design group at the Department of Electronics and Nanoengineering, Aalto University, Finland, is currently seeking to hire two

 Please submit your application through our recruiting system by using "Apply now!" link below and include the following documents in English

-- Letter of motivation & brief description of your research interests
+- Letter of motivation & a brief description of your research interests

 - Course transcripts of Master’s studies with grades and Certificate of Master’s degree.
 If degree certificate is not yet obtained, state the expected finish date for studies in the letter of motivation.
 Please include a complete academic record (credits and grades), including information on the grade point average, the maximum possible grade in the grading system that is in use at your university as well as the minimum passing grade.
 If possible, provide also a ranking within your class.

-- Curriculum Vitae (including list of publications if any)
+- Curriculum Vitae (including the list of publications if any)

 - References (attach recommendation letters or share names and contact information of two researchers that we can contact)

-We will fill in the positions after the application deadline 16.8.2020.
-The position start date is during the autumn of 2020.
+We will fill in the positions after the application deadline 8.11.2020.
+The position start date is as soon as possible.

 Please note, your application may be circulated within the consortium members as part of the hiring process.